testcontainers/testcontainers-java/docs/modules/databases/index.md

 **Original URL**: `jdbc:mysql:5.7.22://localhost:3306/databasename`

 Insert `tc:` after `jdbc:` as follows.
 Note that the hostname, port and database name will be ignored; you can leave these as-is or set them to any value.

+!!! note
+    We will use `///` (host-less URIs) from now on to emphasis the unimportance of the `host:port` pair.
+    From Testcontainers' perspective, `jdbc:mysql:5.7.22://localhost:3306/databasename` and `jdbc:mysql:5.7.22:///databasename` is the same URI.

 ### JDBC URL examples